Simon Baynes: Political career

 He stood as the Welsh Conservative candidate in Montgomeryshire in 2005, finishing second behind incumbent Liberal Democrat MP Lembit Öpik.
 He unsuccessfully sought the Conservative nomination for the seat of South Staffordshire in 2010, losing out to future cabinet minister Gavin Williamson.
 He then contested Dwyfor Meirionnydd at the 2010 general election, and the same seat in the 2011 National Assembly for Wales Election, both times without success.

 Baynes was a Conservative member of Powys County Council from 2008 to 2012, and joint leader of the Conservative group.
 The following year, he joined Llanfyllin Town Council, where he remained a member until 2019.
 He served as the mayor of the eponymous Montgomeryshire town of Llanfyllin from 2018 to 2020.

 He has contested elections in Clwyd South on three occasions.
 He first contested Clwyd South in the 2016 Welsh Assembly election.
 In 2017 he contested the marginal Westminster seat.
 On all three occasions he finished second.
 He was elected to Parliament for Clwyd South at the 2019 general election, to serve in the 58th Parliament.
 He defeated the incumbent Labour MP Susan Elan Jones.

 On 2 March 2020, Baynes became a member of the Welsh Affairs Select Committee.

 He endorsed Priti Patel in the July 2022 Conservative Party leadership election, but she did not end up standing.
 He then supported Rishi Sunak.

+Clwyd South was abolished at the 2023 Periodic Review of Westminster constituencies, therefore Baynes was selected to fight the neighbouring Liberal Democrat held English seat of North Shropshire for the Conservatives in the 2024 general election.
+He lost to the incumbent Liberal Democrat MP Helen Morgan by over 30% (15,000 votes).